QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

     }

     impl<'a> Input<'a> {
-        fn get_data(input: Input<'a>) -> Output<'a> {
+        fn get_data(self) -> Output<'a> {
-            let out = Output { data: input.data }
+            let out = Output { data: self.data }
             out
         }
     }
 }
 ```
 The lifetimes in the declarations of `Input` and `Output` have completely
 different names.
-We can't just track `'a` all the way down, which sucks because
+We can't just track `'a` all the way down since `'a` is being
-that would have been easy.
+mapped to other lifetimes.
 Instead, we have to track lifetimes by the index they
-appear at in generic arguments, since that's what rustc does.
+appear at in generic arguments, and use that to determine which lifetime is which.
+This is similar to what rustc does.

 ## The Big Picture
 Let's put this all together and walk through an example of a method with